 St. Saviour’s N.S. is a primary school providing primary education to pupils from Junior Infants to Sixth Class.
 St. Saviour’s N.S. aims to provide it’s pupils with the highest standards of care and protection in order to promote each child’s wellbeing and safeguard him/her while at school.

 In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of St. Saviour’s N.S. has agreed the Child Safeguarding Statement.
-(Ratified by BOM 11th March 2018 & Communicated to School Personnel & Parents)
+(Ratified by BOM 11th March 2018 & Communicated to School Personnel & Parents) This policy is reviewed and ratified every year by the BOM.

 The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement